Refine Prioritized Product Backlog

 Updated Program Product Backlog

-Similar to the Project Product Backlog, the Program Product Backlog may also undergo periodic grooming to incorporate changes and new requirements.
+Similar to the Project Product Backlog, the Program Product Backlog may also undergo periodic refining to incorporate changes and new requirements.
 Changes to the Program Product Backlog can result from changes in either external or internal conditions.
 External conditions might include changing business scenarios, technology trends, or legal compliance requirements.
 Internal factors affecting the Program Product Backlog could be related to modifications in organizational strategy or policies, Identified Risks and other factors.
-Changes in requirements in the Program Product Backlog often impact the Project Product Backlogs of underlying projects, so they should be taken into account during the Groom Product Backlog process.
+Changes in requirements in the Program Product Backlog often impact the Project Product Backlogs of underlying projects, so they should be taken into account during the Refine Product Backlog process.

 Retrospect Sprint Logs